apache/struts-site/source/core-developers/file-upload-interceptor.md

 # File Upload Interceptor

-> Since Struts 6.4.0 this interceptor is deprecated, please use [Action File Upload Interceptor](action-file-upload-interceptor) instead!
+Since Struts 6.4.0 this interceptor is deprecated, please use [Action File Upload Interceptor](action-file-upload-interceptor) instead!
+{:.alert .alert-warning}

 See [this page](file-upload) for more examples and advanced configuration.